-Thermodynamics is the branch of classical physics that studies and describes the thermodynamic transformations induced by heat and work in a thermodynamic system, as a result of processes that involve changes in the state variables of temperature and energy.
+The study of thermodynamics is the branch of classical physics that studies and describes thermodynamic transformations induced by heat and work in a thermodynamic system.
+These transformations are the result of processes that involve changes in the variables of the state of temperature and energy at the macroscopic level.

-However, there is a branch of thermodynamics, called thermodynamics of non-equilibrium that studies the thermodynamic processes characterized by the inability to achieve stable equilibrium conditions.
+However, there is a branch of thermodynamics, called non-equilibrium thermodynamics, that studies thermodynamic processes characterized by the inability to achieve stable equilibrium conditions.

-The principles of thermodynamics were enunciated during the nineteenth century and regulate the thermodynamic transformations, their progress, their limits.
-They are real axioms, unproven and unprovable, based on experience, on which the whole theory of thermodynamics is based.
+The principles of thermodynamics were enunciated during the 19th century and regulate thermodynamic transformations, their progress, their limits.
+They are real, unproven and unprovable axioms based on experience, on which the whole theory of thermodynamics is based.

 We can distinguish three basic principles, plus a "zero" principle that defines temperature and that is implicit in the other three.

 Zero law of thermodynamics

 When two interacting systems are in thermal equilibrium, they share some properties, which can be measured, giving them an accurate numerical value.
 As a result, when two systems are in thermal equilibrium with a third, they are in equilibrium with each other and the shared property is temperature.
 The zero principle of thermodynamics simply says that if a body "A" is in thermal equilibrium with a body "B" and "B" is in thermal equilibrium with a body "C", then "A" and "C" are in thermal equilibrium balance between them.